marckassay/AIT/README.md

 ## Donations
 If you find this app is invaluable for yourself, please consider donating using any of the services below and please show your support for this app on Google Play.
 * <a href="http://a.co/caZWU1m" target="_blank">Marc's Amazon Wish List</a>
 * <a href="https://www.zellepay.com/" target="_blank">Zelle</a> - Can be used if your bank or credit union supports Zelle.
-If so, use my email address as the contact: marckassay@gmail.com
+If so, use my email address as the contact, marckassay@gmail.com

 ## Feedback
 Use the Issues section for questions, bugs or requests.